YatsuuWeb/YatsuuWeb/README.md

 - <p align="center"><img align="center" alt="Kyoto-yoda" src="https://cdn.discordapp.com/emojis/889650324590198844.gif?size=40">
-- <p align="center"> Hi, I’m @Kyoto
+- <p align="center"> Hi, I’m @Yatsuu

 -----------------

 <!---
-Kyoto1337/KyotoWeb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Kyoto1337/Yatsuu Web is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->